ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 1. C posts the access token to the /authz-info endpoint by using the mechanisms specified in {{Section 5.10 of RFC9200}}.
 If the access token is valid, RS responds to the request with a 2.01 (Created) response, after which C initiates the EDHOC protocol with RS.
 The communication with the /authz-info endpoint is not protected, except for the update of access rights (see {{update-access-rights-c-rs}}).

 2. C initiates the EDHOC protocol and includes the access token as External Authorization Data (EAD), see {{Section 3.8 of I-D.ietf-lake-edhoc}}.
 In this case, the access token is validated in parallel with the EDHOC session.
-This option cannot be used for the update of access rights only.
+This option cannot be used for the update of access rights.

 When running the EDHOC protocol, C uses the authentication credential of RS specified by AS together with the access token, while RS uses the authentication credential of C bound to and specified within the access token.
 If C and RS complete the EDHOC session successfully, they are mutually authenticated and they derive an OSCORE Security Context as per {{Section A.1 of I-D.ietf-lake-edhoc}}.
 Also, RS associates the two used authentication credentials and the completed EDHOC session with the derived Security Context.
 The latter is in turn associated with the access token and the access rights of C specified therein.